California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 5. Estate and Gift Tax Rules for California Trust Owners

 A revocable living trust does not reduce federal estate taxes.
-Because the grantor retains the right to amend or revoke the trust at any time, the IRS includes all revocable trust assets in the grantor’s taxable estate.
+Because the grantor retains the right to amend or revoke the trust, the IRS includes all revocable trust assets in the grantor’s taxable estate.

 Does California Have an Estate Tax?